Senators Move To Reverse Trump's Deal Lifting Sanctions On China's ZTE

 The vote follows a tumultuous few months for ZTE.
 In April, the White House announced a seven-year ban on the company buying U.S. parts after it said the company violated U.S. sanctions on trade with Tehran and Pyongyang.
 After the ban went into effect, ZTE announced its operations had slowed down to nearly nothing because it could not buy vital microchips from American companies, including Qualcomm, based in San Diego.

-However, in May the president tweeted that he was working with China to keep ZTE running and hoped a deal would prevent "too many jobs in China" from being lost.
-In early June, the White House announced ZTE would be able to resume buying U.S. parts after it agreed to pay a $1 billion fine and submit to U.S. oversight.
+However, in May, the president tweeted that he was working with China to keep ZTE running and hoped a deal would prevent "too many jobs in China" being lost.
+In early June, the White House announced the company would be able to resume buying U.S. parts after it agreed to pay a $1 billion fine and submit to U.S. oversight.

 Commerce Secretary Wilbur Ross told CNBC at the time that ZTE would replace its management team and board and embed a new department for compliance with the U.S.